poyaz/multi-squid-ipv4-proxy-api/README.md

 ## Block site for user

-If package expire date not end, You can renew expire date
+You can add the blacklist url for users

 ### Information: